MK-986123/MOD-BIOS-ROG-STRIX-Z790-A-GAMING-WIFI-D4-ASUS-0812/README.md

 # MOD-BIOS-ROG-STRIX-Z790-A-GAMING-WIFI-D4-ASUS-0812
 Modded ASUS Z790 A Gaming D4 bios.
 Clean (virus total results included) SIMPLE INSTRUCTIONS.
-Also, if your CPU malfunctions &amp; starts global nuclear war.. congrats.
-You failed us all.
+Also, if your CPU malfunctions.. starts global nuclear war..
+Not sure what to say man.

-FIRST and FOREMOST, I present the virus total results; and you are free to upload and scan it for your own safety.
-In FACT I insist you do so to get yourself in the habit here and onwards: https://www.virustotal.com/gui/file/ac0ae61b23c0ac6007c2981a12cc824f66b08e21d51308015d425c69881852c5
+The virus total results; you are free to upload and scan it for your own safety.
+In FACT I insist you do so yourself, in order to get yourself in the habit: https://www.virustotal.com/gui/file/ac0ae61b23c0ac6007c2981a12cc824f66b08e21d51308015d425c69881852c5

 Next, DIRECTIONS

-I assume you already wiped your CMOS and defaulted (optimized defaults) config to bring you back to that 'Golden Config', as the vendors love to call it.
+I assume you already wiped your CMOS and defaulted (optimized defaults) config to bring you back to that 'Golden Config', thats supposed to support as many devices as possible from the moment it is powered on.
-This is to ensure none of your screwed up settings interfere with the changes made here; as they can bring your board temporarily (if it does, press the tiny CMOS reset button on the back by the BIOS FLASHBACK button.
+This is to ensure none of your screwed up, hacked up, settings interfere with the changes made here; as they can bring your board temporarily (if it does, press the tiny CMOS reset button on the back by the BIOS FLASHBACK button.
 This tiny button is right above it, and almost level with the backplate of the board itself.

 VVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVV